#CelineDion's #NYE2018 Show, And The Truth About The #BeeGees Tribute

 In other news, Céline Dion was certainly one of the biggest stars at Stayin’ Alive: A Grammy Salute to the Music of the Bee Gees.
 Just Jared reported that the “My Heart Will Go On” singer took to the stage to reprise the Bee Gees’ classic hit “Immortality,” which was written more than 20 years ago.

-Celine Dion dazzles as she honors the legendary Bee Gees https://t.co/Bat2nuOORy pic.twitter.com/kN3YnQhRjU– La’keem Williams (@lakeemwilliams) April 18, 2017
+Celine Dion dazzles as she honors the legendary Bee Gees https://t.co/Bat2nuOORy pic.twitter.com/kN3YnQhRjU

 A Plus reported that Céline Dion joined other musical superstars including Stevie Wonder, Ed Sheeran, and John Legend to pay tribute to the Bee Gees, and it was no coincidence that she chose to perform the song “Immortality.”